Faiaaz/microfinance-bot/QUICK_SETUP.md

 4. **Add Environment Variable**:
    - Key: `FB_PAGE_ACCESS_TOKEN`
    - Value: [Paste your Facebook token from step 1]
+   - **Important**: Add this in the Render dashboard, not in the code file

 5. **Deploy** - Click "Create Web Service"